 Flowvella lets you engage your audience by letting you add images, videos, texts, links, galleries, and PDFs to your presentation and transform it into an interactive project.
 It lets you view the presentations online or offline, or share it using a custom URL.
 And its Kiosk Mode is used to set an interactive digital display that’s protected with a PIN.

 Slides makes your presentation work on any device.
 You can add media, import content from YouTube, Google Maps, and Vimeo, and even embed SVG images.
-What makes it more interesting is, you can use other people’s layouts, use Google fonts along with using templates.
-You can share presentations or embed them on your blog or site.
+What makes it more interesting is, you can use other people’s layouts, use Google fonts along with using templates and share presentations or embed them on your blog or site.

 Slidebean lets you create presentations just in minutes using their engaging templates.
 You will find professional images, charts, and GIFs for every audience, and you can brand them with your own colors, fonts, and logos.
-After you’re done making it, you can remotely present it from anywhere, and even track the activities on your presentation.
+Once done, you can remotely present it from anywhere, and even track the activities on your presentation.

 Pitch Deck offers pre-built, drag-and-drop templates to create compelling presentations.
 You can add graphs, images, videos, and polls in your projects, and after it’s done, you can share your projects with others.
 Moreover, you can view your presentations from anywhere, any device.
 And after you present them, you can view real-time analytic metrics.